Images: Daniel O'Grady

 Matsudaira (Ōkōchi) Clan

 Makino Kohaku had the first fortifications built back in 1505.
-Eighty-five years later, and after the defeat of the Hōjō clan of the Kanto region, Toyotomi Hideyoshi had the Ikeda clan transferred here.
-Ten years of rebuilding efforts by the Ikeda wasn't enough to bring the castle to its planned completion, the Ikeda were transferred to Himeji castle & Yoshida castle was left without a central tower.
-In any case, the castle town continued to prosper as a post town along the Tōkaidō.
+At that time it was known as Imahashi Castle.
+Eighty-five years later following the defeat of the Hōjō clan of the Kanto region, Toyotomi Hideyoshi had Ikeda Terumasa transferred here.
+Even ten years of rebuilding efforts by the Ikeda wasn't enough to bring the castle to its planned completion, the Ikeda were transferred to Himeji castle & Yoshida castle was left without a central tower.

 Yoshida Castle is situated along the bank of the Toyo river.
 It's main enclosure consisted of three three-story turrets, one two-story turret and three entrances.
 Additional enclosures formed semi-circular rings around the Hon-maru.
 Several smaller turrets & gates were located along the walls of the outer enclosures.
 The Kurogane Turret, the only castle structure standing, is a concrete replica and houses items relating to its history.

 |1505||The castle was built.|

 |1565||At the order of the Tokugawa clan, Sakai Tadatsugu was transferred here.
 A long-term rebuild of the castle commenced.|